 Also, Claudia has gone from villa bookkeeper, to head of the Courtesans as brothel madam of the Rosa in Fiore ("Blooming Rose"), and confirmed Assassin after slaying four attacking guards while Ezio is away.
 Afterwards, she is officially inducted into the Assassins, performing a Leap of Faith and fighting alongside Ezio during the mop-up skirmishes.

 Trash the Set: Ezio's town gets sacked by invading Roman troops not long into the game.

-Trauma-Induced Amnesia: Several events that occured at the time of Assassin's Creed II are accessable in Brotherhood; since most of these events would be traumatic for Ezio, the apparent explanation is that Ezio sealed them away within his own memory, and Desmond is only able to access them due to his greater level of sync in this game.
+Trauma-Induced Amnesia: Several events that occurred at the time of Assassin's Creed II are accessible in Brotherhood; since most of these events would be traumatic for Ezio, the apparent explanation is that Ezio sealed them away within his own memory, and Desmond is only able to access them due to his greater level of sync in this game.

 Tyke Bomb: Il Lupo (The Prowler) from Multiplayer.

 Destroying the Borgia oppression leads to the revitalization of Rome, and eventually the Renaissance.
 As you progress through the game, the background chatter of NPCs will include statements like "Things are really getting better," and "There will be a special throne in Hell for Cesare Borgia when this is all over."

 In liberated zones you will also have Vigilantes appear, usually near certain guard locations, who will jeer at the guards and grab any guards that try to fight near them, just like in AC1.

 And of course, who could forget about your recruits... especially since once a recruit hits max EXP, you're notified to return to the Hideout to attend AND officiate their graduation/promotion.
 They grow up so fast...! *sniffle*